 Job Series: 1811 (OPM Classification & Qualifications)

-We are always adding more opportunities and encourage you to check back or follow us on Twitter @CBPJobs.
+There are no openings at this time, but we are always adding more opportunities and encourage you to check back or follow us on Twitter @CBPJobs.

 Types / Parentheticals

 - Criminal Investigator

 This series covers positions, which supervise; lead; or perform work involving planning, conducting, or managing investigations related to alleged or suspected criminal violations of federal laws.
 The work involves conducting investigations and providing advice and assistance both in and out of court to the U.S. Attorney’s Office during investigations and prosecutions.

 This position is responsible for the coordination and completion of criminal, civil, and administrative investigations involving alleged misconduct, criminal activity, and/or corruption by Customs and Border Protection (CBP) employees and related entities.
 Investigations often have interregional, national, and international dimensions.
 The cases investigated are highly complex, difficult, and sensitive in nature; and are sometimes highly controversial and have important economic, financial, enforcement, and investigative implications.
 Typical work assignments may include: